Optimal Age over Erasure Channels: Optimal Age with Different Source Channel alphabets

 \subsection{Average Age of Random Codes}

-Fix the couple $(n,k)$ and let $\mathcal{C}_1(n,k)$ be a given coding scheme generated as described in \S\ref{subsec:subsec_ch8_random_codes}.
-We define $\Delta_{\epsilon,(n,k)}$ to be the expected average age of the coding scheme induced by a random linear $(n,k)$-scheme generated as above. \begin{definition} For fixed $(n,k)$,
+Fix the couple $(n,k)$ and let {$\mathcal{C}$} be a {random $\mathcal{C}(n,k)$} coding scheme generated as described in \Cref{subsec:subsec_ch8_random_codes}.
+We define $\Delta_{\epsilon,(n,k)}$ to be the expected average age of the coding scheme induced by a random linear $(n,k)$-scheme generated as above. \begin{definition} { For every $n\geq k$, and every $t\geq 0$, define

+where the expectation in \eqref{eq:eq_ch8_diff_alph_expect_avg_age} is taken over the random $\mathcal{C}(n,k)$ coding scheme $\mathcal{C}$, and over the randomness of the erasure patterns of the $q$EC($\epsilon$) channels.} \end{definition}